 Despite the leaves, tree, bark, and pit all being toxic, the actual nectarines are a good and healthy treat for chickens.
 Your chickens immune systems will definitely benefit, due to the high level of vitamin C and other antioxidants.
 Nectarines are also full of water and can help keep your flock hydrated.

-Much like other fruits that chickens can eat like lemons and oranges, nectarines MUST be fed in moderation.
+Much like other fruits that chickens can eat like lemons, papaya and oranges, nectarines MUST be fed in moderation.
 Even though they have a ton of vitamins, minerals, and other beneficial nutrients, they are also packed with sugar.

 Too much sugar, just like with humans, can be very harmful to your chickens.
 Excess sugar can lead to many health issues; one of the worst being hypoglycemia.